 The use of spider glazing is often found in contemporary and modern building designs, such as museums, atriums, and other public spaces.

-Image of typical spider glazing detail and downloadable (in DWG) link below
+Image of typical spider glazing detail and downloadable (in DWG format) link below

 Typical spider glazing detail drawing – 1